NAD+LongevitySirtuinsAnti-AgingMetabolism

 Research NAD+ Precursors on Next Pep

-NAD+ precursor supplementation is one of the most heavily marketed areas in longevity — and one where the gap between vendor claims and published evidence is widest.
-The Next Pep peptide library covers NAD+ pathway biology, precursor bioavailability data (Brenner 2016 NR RCT, Yoshino 2021 NMN muscle biopsy), the sirtuin/PARP/CD38 mechanism, and what the age-related decline data actually shows — without a commercial stake in which product you buy.
+NAD+ precursors are one of the most heavily marketed corners of longevity, and one where the gap between vendor copy and published evidence is widest.
+The Next Pep peptide library covers NAD+ pathway biology, precursor bioavailability data (Brenner 2016 NR RCT, Yoshino 2021 NMN muscle biopsy), the sirtuin/PARP/CD38 mechanism, and what the age-related decline data actually shows — without a stake in which product you buy.

-Use the comparison tool to evaluate NAD+ compounds alongside other longevity-focused peptides like MOTS-c or Epitalon — comparing mechanism, evidence grade, and access routes side-by-side.
+Use the comparison tool to size up NAD+ compounds against other longevity-focused peptides like MOTS-c or Epitalon — mechanism, evidence grade, and access routes side-by-side.
 For any injectable protocol, the dosing calculator handles the reconstitution maths.
-Research the evidence base on Next Pep first — that's the only sequence that keeps expectations and decisions grounded in data.
+Research the evidence base on Next Pep first — that's the only sequence that keeps expectations and decisions tied to data.

 Frequently Asked Questions